astropy/astroquery/README.rst

 Installation and Requirements
 -----------------------------

-Astroquery works with Python 2.7 and 3.5 or later.
+Astroquery works with Python 3.5 or later.
 As an `astropy`_ affiliate, astroquery requires `astropy`_ version 2.0 or later.

 astroquery uses the `requests <http://docs.python-requests.org/en/latest/>`_